elisoncrum/piipan/match/docs/openapi.md

     swagger-cli bundle path/to/index.yaml -o openapi.yaml -t yaml
 ```

-These two commands have been combined into a helper script at `tools/generate-specs.bash` which runs against both the state-level (`openapi/state`) and orchestrator-level (`openapi/orchestrator`) specs:
+These two commands have been combined into a helper script at `tools/generate-specs.bash` which runs against the orchestrator (`openapi/orchestrator`) spec:

 ```
     cd match
     ./tools/generate-specs.bash
 ```

-If the specs validate successfully they will be bundled and the result will be outputted to `docs/openapi/{state|orchestrator}/generated/openapi.yaml`.
+If the spec validates successfully it will be bundled and the result will be outputted to `docs/openapi/orchestrator/generated/openapi.yaml`.

 ## Notes